Easy tutorial: WordPress members area made simple

 A popular membership site

 Membership areas are commonly found on websites selling digital downloads or physical products.
-It enables sellers to restrict all or some of the site’s content, services, or products.
+They enable sellers to restrict all or some of the site’s content, services, or products.

 Whatever you need a WordPress membership area for, it's the perfect way to create a hidden area within your website.